University of Windsor: Student life

 Leddy Library is the main campus library.
 The Paul Martin Law Library serves the Faculty of Law.
 The Canadian Auto Workers Union helped to build the CAW Student Centre which is a central meeting place for students.
 The university has a unique agreement with the Ambassador Duty-Free Store at Canada's busiest border crossing which provides student jobs, 400 parking spaces, and an annual cash annuity to the school.

-Toldo Lancer Center is the newest addition to the University of Windsor.
-It provides many different kinds of recreational services for students including free access to the Fitness Center to workout, opened every day.
+Toldo Lancer Centre is the newest addition to the University of Windsor.
+It provides many different kinds of recreational services for students including free access to the Fitness Centre to workout, opened every day.
 Students can also enjoy their access to the Dennis Fairall Fieldhouse and state of the art additions including Lancer Commons, Pool, Triple Gymnasium and Multipurpose Rooms.
-The Toldo Lancer Center officially opened to students on July 4, 2022.
+The Toldo Lancer Centre officially opened to students on July 4, 2022.